 These are two of the the major proprietary breakthroughs the Gold Leaf biochemists and plant scientists have been able to achieve, thus making Gold Leaf the most advanced product on the market.

 Gold Leaf contains every essential plant nutrient, thus eliminating the need to purchase multiple products.
-It also dechlorinates tap water and maintains the pH throughout the growing process.
-Gold Leaf is also extremely concentrated.
+It also instantly dechlorinates tap water and maintains the pH throughout the growing process.
+Gold Leaf is Extremely concentrated.
 A one gallon bottle of Gold Leaf will make up to 1,000 gallons of solution for most plants.

 No. Gold Leaf contains no salt.
 It contains a range of chemical compounds to deliver the full range of essential plant nutrients.

 Yes, but since Promix is peat-based and already contains fertilizer, only apply Gold Leaf at 1/3 to 1/2 the stated dosage rate.

 Yes.
 Just consider that Gold Leaf already has a high level of potassium so don’t push that particular level too high.